A few handy tips and information for growing chives in your garden.

 Chives make me smile.
-They’re so happy and perky—the little sprite of the garden.
-A thinner a milder version of green onions and scallions, they not only add flavor to many a dish but texture and color to the garden.
+They’re so happy and perky—the little sprite of the garden!
+A thinner, milder version of green onions and scallions, chives not only add flavor to many dishes but a lovely texture and color to the garden.

-What I’ve noticed, though, is that, other than an occasional topping for a salad or potatoes, I tend to overlook the chives, while the cilantro, basil and thyme and others get all the attention.
-Doesn’t seem quite fair does it?
-And chives are so dependable and easy going.
+As much as I enjoy chives I have noticed that other than an occasional topping for a salad or potatoes, I tend to overlook the chives, while the cilantro, basil, thyme and others get all the attention.
+That doesn’t seem quite fair, does it?
+Especially when chives are such a dependable and easy going plant.

-And did you know that they have insect repelling properties?
-Yep.
-Planted next to roses will help prevent aphids.
-(Although someone forgot to tell these guys.)
+Did you know that chives have natural insect repelling properties?
+Yes they do!
+Plant them next to roses to help prevent aphids.

-They do tend to lose their flavor when cooked for long periods of time, that’s why they’re usually used as a garnish, but not just for potatoes or soup.
+As far as culinary uses, chives tend to lose their flavor when cooked for long periods of time, that’s why they are best when used as a garnish, but not just for potatoes or soup.
 What about scrambled eggs or quiche?
 Potato or pasta salad?
 Or perhaps salsa?
 A vinaigrette?
 Chicken salad?
 Compound butter?
 Or maybe Sour Cream Cheddar and Chives Drop Biscuits?
 All of that sounds very nice to me.

-I’m thankful for the chives.
-Chives I promise not to overlook you anymore.
+Dear chives, Thank you for being you.
+I promise not to overlook you anymore.
 I promise to appreciate how you adorn the herb garden.
-And I might just plant some more of your friends to spread your joy all over the garden.
+I may just plant some more of your friends to spread your joy all over the garden and landscape.